jkrei0/gameify/tutorials/github_integration.md

 You'll be asked to describe your changes.
 Write a short summary of what you did (i.e "Added a new level"), and select `Ok`.
 If you changed your mind, select `Cancel`.

 If you get an error, read {@tutorial github_errors}

+## Git diff (file comparison)

+If you'd like to compare the changes you've made against what's currently in GitHub, you do so directly from Gameify (however, it is limited to only the main branch).
+To do so, find `GitHub` in the sidebar, and click `Diff`.
+Wait for this to load, and then a `Diff` button should appear next to your code files.

+Click on any of these buttons to compare versions of your project.
+Your copy is on the left, and GitHub is on the right, and it will update in real-time as you make changes.
+You can also see changes made to objects by selecting `Diff` from above the objects list (although you cannot edit it, and it will not automatically refresh).